-The assessment lead should ask the contractor(s) to conduct a self-assessment to address the following basic questions:
+The responsible organization's assessment lead should ask the assessed organization(s) to conduct a self-assessment to address the following basic questions:

-- What is the current MRL for each of the key technologies or products being developed and each key manufacturing process being used? - If currently funded activities continue as planned, what MRL will be achieved for each key technology, product, or process by the end of this acquisition phase or program?
-What activities and schedules are required to achieve this MRL? - In the case of an advanced technology demonstration, what MRL would be sufficient for the responsible organization to commit to in a product baseline design?
+- What is the current MRL for each of the key technologies or products being developed and each key manufacturing process being used? - If currently funded activities continue as planned, what MRL will be achieved for each key technology, product, or process by the end of this acquisition

+• In the case of an advanced technology demonstration, what MRL would be sufficient for the responsible organization to commit to in a product baseline design?

-In the case of on-site assessments, the contractor should be prepared to brief the results to the assessment team when it is on-site.
-For companies that provide key components or subassemblies and for which a site visit is not feasible, the contractor's written self-assessment should be analyzed by the assessment team.
+In the case of on-site assessments, the assessed organization should be prepared to brief the results to the assessment team when it is on-site.
+For organizations that provide key components or subsystems and for which a site visit is not feasible, the assessed organization's written self-assessment should be analyzed by the responsible organization's assessment team.

-4.7 Set Agenda for Site Visits
+4.7 Set Agenda for Site Visit(s)

-The assessment lead should set the agenda for site visits.
+The responsible organization's assessment lead should set the agenda for site visits.
 Site visits are intended to provide a more detailed understanding than can be gained from briefings and documents.
-MRL Assessments should be structured in such a way as to take maximum advantage of discussions with contractor experts and firsthand observations of the status of shop floor activities.
-A balance must be struck between the time spent in briefing rooms and the time spent making observations in the contractor's facility and having discussions with individuals and small groups of the contractor's personnel.
+MRL Assessments should be structured in such a way as to take maximum advantage of discussions with the assessed organization's experts and firsthand observations of the status of shop floor activities.
+A balance must be struck between the time spent in briefing rooms and the time spent making observations in the assessed organization's facility and having discussions with individuals and small groups of the assessed organization's personnel.
 A typical agenda for a review may contain the following elements:

-- 1. Contractor welcome, review of agenda, assessment schedule, and orientation to the facility - 2.
-Introduction of assessment team and contractor personnel - 3.
-Briefing to contractor describing objectives and expectations for the on-site visit - 4.
-Contractor overview and discussion of the results of their self-assessment - 5.
+- 1. Assessed organization welcome, review of agenda, assessment schedule, and orientation to the facility - 2.
+Introduction of assessment team and assessed organization's personnel - 3.
+Briefing to assessed organization describing objectives and expectations for the site visit - 4.
+Assessed organization overview and discussion of the results of their selfassessment - 5.
 Shop-floor visits to key areas by individuals or small groups - 6.
-One-on-one or small group discussions between assessment team members and contractor SMEs focused on key areas - 7.
+One-on-one or small group discussions between assessment team members and assessed organization's SMEs focused on key areas - 7.
 Private meeting of assessment team to record and discuss observations - 8.
-Out-briefing by assessment team to contractor
+Out-briefing by assessment team to assessed organization